Dr. Cheng of NYU Comprehensive Epilepsy Center has no relevant financial relationships to disclose.)

 The understanding of sleep has received revitalized attention in recent years due to increasing recognition of the involvement of sleep disorders in numerous medical conditions.
-The author discusses the recent advances in this rapidly growing field and summarizes the interactions of sleep disorders and medical illnesses, such as renal disease, rheumatologic and endocrinological disorders, and malignancies, as well as discusses diagnostic approaches and new treatment options.
+The authors discuss advances in this rapidly growing field and summarize the interactions between sleep disorders and medical illnesses, focusing on the impact of medical illness on sleep.
+The bidirectional relationship between medical illnesses and sleep disorders is also discussed.

-• Sleep disturbances are common in medical conditions.
+• Sleep disturbances are common in medical disorders.

 • Moreover, sleep disorders such as sleep apnea can worsen a medical disorder, such as arterial hypertension or diabetes mellitus.